smart-scaler/obliq-charts/README.md

 - **[Kubernetes Permissions](./docs/kubernetes-permissions.md)** - Required cluster permissions and RBAC setup
 - **[Prerequisites Details](./docs/prerequisites.md)** - Comprehensive system requirements and integrations

-💡 **For local development**: Run `./scripts/update-dependencies.sh` to ensure all chart dependencies are resolved before local installation.

 📋 **Note**: The `--set-file global.kubeconfig.content=./kubeconfig` parameter expects a kubeconfig file in the current directory.
 Make sure to:

 - Place your kubeconfig file in the same directory where you run the helm command, OR